 What are the sectors of the economy in Portugal with the most employees?

-According to official data published in Pordata in 2019, Portugal has more workers in the following sectors:
+According to official data published in Pordata, Portugal has more workers in the following sectors:

 - Wholesale and retail trade;

 - Agriculture, animal production, hunting, forestry, and fishing;